Denny Doherty: Solo career

 Elliot and Doherty remained friends after the band's break-up, while Elliot had a hit solo show.
 She eventually asked Doherty to marry her, but he declined.
 He released a few solo LPs and singles during this period, two of note being 1971's Watcha Gonna Do? and 1974's Waiting for a Song, the latter of which went unreleased in the United States.
 Featuring both Michelle Phillips and Cass Elliot on background vocals, the recordings would be Elliot's last, as she died of heart failure in her sleep on July 29, 1974, after a sold-out run in London a few months after the record was finished.
-Doherty was stunned and saddened and attended the funeral several days later in early August, along with John and Michelle Phillips.
+Doherty was stunned and saddened and attended the funeral, along with John and Michelle Phillips.

 In 1982, he joined a reconstituted Mamas & Papas, consisting of John, his daughter Mackenzie Phillips, and Elaine "Spanky" McFarlane, which toured and performed old standards and new tunes written by John.
 Doherty later produced an off-Broadway show called Dream a Little Dream, which was a narrative of his perspective of the story of the Mamas & the Papas.
 It was well received and garnered favourable reviews.
 The show was in part a response to John's PBS documentary Straight Shooter: The True Story of John Phillips and The Mamas and the Papas.
 It featured music from the group and focused on his relationship with Cass Elliot.

 From 1993 to 2001, he played the part of the Harbour Master, as well as the voice-overs of the characters, in Theodore Tugboat, a CBC Television children's show chronicling the "lives" of vessels in a busy harbour loosely based upon Halifax Harbour.

-In 1999, he also played Charley McGinnis in 22 episodes of the CBC Television series Pit Pony.
+In 1999, he played Charley McGinnis in 22 episodes of the CBC Television series Pit Pony.

 In 2004, Doherty appeared on Sharon, Lois & Bram's 25th Anniversary Concert special, 25 Years of Skinnamarink, that aired on CBC on January 1, 2004.
 He sang two songs with the trio: "California Dreamin'" and "Who Put the Bomp?"

 One of his last appearances was in the Canadian TV series Trailer Park Boys, Season 7 Episode 10 (season finale) as FBI Special Agent Ryan Shockneck.
 Filming was completed just shortly before his death in early 2007 and the end credits dedicate the episode to him.

 Personal life

-Doherty had three children: A daughter, Jessica Woods, from a brief first marriage, and a daughter, Emberly, and son, John, by his 20-year marriage to his second wife, Jeannette, who died in 1998 from ovarian cancer.
-His son, John Doherty, was temporarily in the Canadian ska/punk band, illScarlett.
+Doherty had three children: A daughter from a brief first marriage, and a daughter and son, John, by his 20-year marriage to his second wife, Jeannette, who died in 1998 from ovarian cancer.
+John Doherty is in the Canadian ska punk band illScarlett.

-Death
+Death and burial

-Doherty died on January 19, 2007, at his home in Mississauga, Ontario.
+Doherty died on January 19, 2007, aged 66, at his home in Mississauga, Ontario.
 The cause was not immediately known, but he had suffered from kidney failure following surgery for an abdominal aortic aneurysm.
 His funeral service was held at St Stephen's Roman Catholic Church in Halifax.
 He was interred at the Gate of Heaven Cemetery in Lower Sackville, Nova Scotia.